 In our last post, we set up a hadoop cluster in pseudo distributed mode.
 However, bigdata projects are always a weave of multiple frameworks and tools.
 In this post, let us set up Apache Kafka, which is a distributed streaming platform.

-There is already an issue up on JIRA to remove this dependency, as per KIP-500 (Kafka Improvement Proposals).
+There is already an issue open on JIRA to remove this dependency, as per KIP-500 (Kafka Improvement Proposals).

 Let us now go ahead and set up Zookeeper, before we move on to Kafka.